OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

  >**Important**: For add-ins submitted to the Office Store, all add-in locations, such as the source file locations specified in the  **SourceLocation** element, must be SSL-secured (HTTPS).
 For more information see, [What are some common submission errors to avoid?](http://msdn.microsoft.com/library/0ceb385c-a608-40cc-8314-78e39d6c75d0%28Office.15%29.aspx#bk_q2)

- >Add-ins submitted to the Office Store must include the [SupportUrl](../../reference/manifest/supporturl.md) element.
+ >Add-ins submitted to the Office Store must also include the [SupportUrl](../../reference/manifest/supporturl.md) element.

 **Required elements by Office Add-in type**